Is This Food Safe to Eat?

 • Refrigerator set too warm or opened frequently.

-• When served a second time food was reheated or boiled, then stored in a clean container.
+• When served a second time food was reheated or boiled, and leftovers stored in a clean container.

 Type of Food